 High School Essay Contest

-2019 Essay Contest: How Does A Saint Inspire You to Live the Faith Today?
+2020 Essay Contest: How Does Memory Inspire and Empower You to Promote Peace?

 The Catholic Studies Program at Seton Hall University is pleased to invite students to participate in its annual Catholic High School Essay Contest.
 The competition is open to all students enrolled in grades 9-12 in New Jersey Catholic high schools.
-Essays should discuss the ways in which one of the North American Saints/Blesseds listed below speaks to them and should specifically mention how particular qualities attributed to this Saint/Blessed has inspired them to live the faith today:
+This year's essay contest is focused on the theme of peace.

-The author of the winning essay will receive a $400 gift card and certificate, and the two runners-up will each receive a $150 gift card and certificate.
-All three winners will be honored at the annual Catholic Studies Honor Society induction and reception at Seton Hall University on May 2, 2019.
+The author of the winning essay will receive a $300 gift card and certificate, and the two runners-up will each receive a $150 gift card and certificate.
+All three winners will be honored at the annual Catholic Studies Honor Society induction and reception at Seton Hall University on on April 30, at 5 p.m. in the Chapel of Immaculate Conception.
 Students will be allowed to bring two guests to the reception, and the winning essay will be read aloud at the reception by its author.
 The three winning essays will also appear in the magazine Arcadia: A Student Journal for Faith and Culture, which is published by the Catholic Studies Program.

 The essay submission requirements can be found here.